The Department of Philosophy offers a unique Bachelor of Science degree in Philosophy consisting of:

 1. Philosophy Core.
 Four required courses:

 Philosophy of Science and Technology: examines the concepts, methodologies, and philosophical implications of science and technology, and explores the underlying theories, practices, and consequences of science and technology and their role in shaping societies and their values.
-(Choose 4 from: PHIL 302 Symbolic Logic, PHIL 402 Philosophy of Science, PHIL 307 Philosophy of Technology, PHIL 310 Theories of Knowledge, PHIL 314 Philosophy of Vision and Imaging, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy not used to satisfy other requirements, evaluated case by case.)
+(Choose 4 from: PHIL 302 Symbolic Logic, PHIL 402 Philosophy of Science, PHIL 307 Philosophy of Technology, PHIL 310 Theories of Knowledge, PHIL 314 Philosophy of Vision and Imaging, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy, evaluated case by case.)

 Applied Ethics: examines the ethical underpinnings of different professions as well as the ethical presuppositions and implications of technology, engineering, science, management and other disciplines.
 Attention is also given to ethics education within the professions and to the role which professional ethicists can play in different professional and organizational settings.
-(Choose 4 from: PHIL 304 Philosophy of Law, PHIL 305 Philosophy of Peace, PHIL 306 Professional Ethics, PHIL 308 Environmental Philosophy, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy not used to satisfy other requirements, evaluated case by case.)
+(Choose 4 from: PHIL 304 Philosophy of Law, PHIL 305 Philosophy of Peace, PHIL 306 Professional Ethics, PHIL 308 Environmental Philosophy, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy, evaluated case by case.)

 Philosophy of the Social Sciences and Political Philosophy: examines philosophical issues arising from social and political life as well as the disciplines that study them.
-(Choose 4 from: PHIL 403 Social and Political Philosophy, PHIL 304 Philosophy of Law, PHIL 305 Philosophy of Peace, PHIL 308 Environmental Philosophy, PHIL 309 Feminist Theory, PHIL 405 Philosophy of the Social Sciences, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy not used to satisfy other requirements, evaluated case by case.)
+(Choose 4 from: PHIL 403 Social and Political Philosophy, PHIL 304 Philosophy of Law, PHIL 305 Philosophy of Peace, PHIL 308 Environmental Philosophy, PHIL 309 Feminist Theory, PHIL 405 Philosophy of the Social Sciences, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy, evaluated case by case.)

 Philosophy of Art and Aesthetics: examines how different philosophical frameworks conceive of the various arts and crafts and the forms of creative experience and production with which they are engaged; explores the relationship between aesthetic perception and other forms of experience and judgment, between art and society, between art and ethics, and between art and technology.
-(Choose 4 from: PHIL 303 Philosophy of Art/Aesthetics, PHIL 413 Philosophy and Literary Theory, PHIL 313 Philosophy of Film, PHIL 314 Philosophy of Vision and Imaging, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy not used to satisfy other requirements, evaluated case by case.)
+(Choose 4 from: PHIL 303 Philosophy of Art/Aesthetics, PHIL 413 Philosophy and Literary Theory, PHIL 313 Philosophy of Film, PHIL 314 Philosophy of Vision and Imaging, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy, evaluated case by case.)

 History of Philosophy: explores the development and connection of philosophical ideas, concepts, and movements throughout time through an in-depth analysis of major transformative moments and figures, and examines how philosophical positions result from an ongoing conversation with previous thinkers.
-(Choose 4 from: PHIL 410 Medieval Philosophy, PHIL 412 Nineteenth Century Philosophy, PHIL 409 Existentialism, PHIL 408 Critical Social Theory, PHIL 312 American Philosophy, PHIL 406 Contemporary Philosophy, PHIL 311 East Asian Philosophy, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy not used to satisfy other requirements, evaluated case by case.)
+(Choose 4 from: PHIL 410 Medieval Philosophy, PHIL 412 Nineteenth Century Philosophy, PHIL 409 Existentialism, PHIL 408 Critical Social Theory, PHIL 312 American Philosophy, PHIL 406 Contemporary Philosophy, PHIL 311 East Asian Philosophy, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy, evaluated case by case.)

 Philosophy and Law: helps prepare students for law school and other